home-assistant/home-assistant.io/source/_integrations/universal.markdown

   required: false
   type: string
 browse_media_entity:
-  description: Allows override the browse media entity to desired media player.
+  description: Allows override the browse media {% term entity %} to desired media player.
   required: false
   type: string
 device_class:
-  description: The device class that this entity represents.
+  description: The device class that this {% term entity %} represents.
 Can be `tv`, `speaker`, or `receiver`.
   required: false
   type: string
 unique_id:
-  description: A unique identifier for this entity.
+  description: A unique identifier for this {% term entity %}.
 Needs to be unique within the `media_player` platform.
   required: false
   type: string
 {% endconfiguration %}

 The Universal Media Player will primarily imitate one of its `children`.
 The Universal Media Player will control the first child on the list that is active (not idle/off).
 The Universal Media Player will also inherit its state from the first active child if a `state_template` is not provided.
-Entities in the `children:` list must be media players, but the state template can contain any entity.
+Entities in the `children:` list must be media players, but the state template can contain any {% term entity %}.

-Using `active_child_template` will allow you to specify an active entity if the default behavior is unsuitable for your task.
+Using `active_child_template` will allow you to specify an active {% term entity %} if the default behavior is unsuitable for your task.
 The template must return the `entity_id` of the child that will be selected as active or `None` to return the default behavior.

 It is recommended that the command `turn_on`, the command `turn_off`, and the attribute `state` all be provided together.
 The `state` attribute indicates if the media player is on or off.
 If `state` indicates the media player is off, this status will take precedence over the states of the children.
 If all the children are idle/off and `state` is on, the Universal Media Player's state will be on.
 If not provided, the `toggle` command will delegate to `turn_on` or `turn_off` based on the `state`.

 It is also recommended that the command `volume_up`, the command `volume_down`, the command `volume_mute`, and the attribute `is_volume_muted` all be provided together.
 The attribute `is_volume_muted` should return either True or the on state when the volume is muted.
-The `volume_mute` service should toggle the mute setting.
+The `volume_mute` {% term service %} should toggle the mute setting.

 When providing `select_source` as a command, it is recommended to also provide the attributes `source`, and `source_list`.
 The `source` attribute is the currently select source, while the `source_list` attribute is a list of all available sources.